Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Is the Video Ad right for you?

 Before running video ads, you need to decide on the type.
 Is it going to be outstream or third-party video distribution (Instream)?
 Either way, you need to have a stellar page load time and optimization technology in place.
-Also, It will be helpful to know about the best video players for publishers.
+Also, Knowing about the best video players for publishers will be helpful.

-Mobile interstitial ads are the visuals that pops-up when a user try to close/switch the webpage.
-They offer engaging content and call to action and covers the complete mobile screen.
-These kinds of ads are more common in gaming apps and websites which requires users to interact often.
+Mobile interstitial ads are the visuals that pop up when users try to close/switch the webpage.
+They offer engaging content and a call to action, covering the complete mobile screen.
+These ads are more common in gaming apps and websites, requiring users to interact often.

-You can try the full-screen size or opt-in for other standard sizes too.
+You can try the full-screen size or opt-in for other standard sizes.
 When it comes to demand, advertisers with the goal of conversion (not brand awareness) are increasingly experimenting with the interstitial format.

 Mobile Interstitial Ad